rachberg/rachberg.github.io/projects/index.md

 ### Benefits of Thrifting with Parallax

-I built a website about the environmental, ethical, and personal benefits of buying clothes (and other goods) secondhand.
-I built parallax scrolling using only CSS.
+I built a website about the environmental, ethical, and personal benefits of buying secondhand.
+I built parallax scrolling for the site using only CSS.

 #### More to come!